 A sudden chill raced along my spine at the sound of Plum’s voice.
 I tried to move back but Flame grabbed my wrist and I was stunned motionless by a jolt of energy.
 A current seemed to flow up my arm from Flame’s finger tips.
 I felt the hair on my arm standing at attention.
 Shock temporarily immobilized me as the energy passed my shoulder and invaded my neck.
 My head jerked involuntarily and my scalp tingled.

 I remember a growing fullness inside my head and Plum’s voice was suddenly in my mind.
 The full force of her essence was filling me up.
-I was helpless.
+I was helpless to resist.
 Her thoughts became my thoughts and mine became hers.
-Plum’s rage was so overwhelming that she was able to start sifting through my memories before I could block her out.
+Plum’s will overpowered mine and she was able to start sifting through my memories, before I could block her out.

 What happened next is a blur of half-formed memories.
-I must have shouted at some point because someone came in and separated me from Flame.
+I must have shouted at one point, because someone came in and separated me from Flame.
 Plum had rooted herself so deeply inside of me that I no longer had control over my own body.
-I realized with dawning horror that Plum intended to use me to go after Delilah and I wouldn’t even be able to warn her.
+I realized with dawning horror that Plum intended to use me to go after Delilah and I wouldn’t even be able to warn her!